Dear New Member:

 Fifth Prayer

-Sound bell, recite part A. Sound bell, recite first two lines of part B omit remainder of B and recite part C. Sound bell seven times, while beginning the chanting of Daimoku (Nam-Myoho-Renge-Kyo).
-To end the recitation of Daimoku, sound bell with each syllable of the last Myoho-Renge-Kyo and bow. chant Nam-Myoho-Renge-Kyo three more times, and while bowed, offer the fifth Silent Prayer.
+Sound bell, recite part A. Sound bell, recite first two lines of part B, omit remainder of B, and recite part C. Sound bell seven times, while beginning the chanting of Daimoku (Nam-Myoho-Renge-Kyo).
+To end the recitation of Daimoku, sound the bell with each syllable of the last Myoho-Renge-Kyo and bow. chant Nam-Myoho-Renge-Kyo three more times, and while bowed, offer the fifth Silent Prayer.
 Sound bell and conclude Gongyo by chanting Nam Myoho-Renge-Kyo three times and bowing.